CS-GangXu/TMNet/README.md

 This is the official PyTorch implementation of TMNet in the CVPR 2021 paper "[Temporal Modulation Network for Controllable Space-Time Video Super-Resolution](https://arxiv.org/abs/2104.10642)".
 Our TMNet can flexibly interpolate intermediate frames for space-time video super-resolution (STVSR).

 # Updates
+- 2021.06.17 Dataset preparation for Adobe240fps and Vid4 Dataset
 - 2021.05.08 Upload the code of training and testing.
 - 2021.04.23 Init the repositories.

-# To be Uploaded
-- Demo of generating videos with any frame rate.
-- Dataset preparation for Adobe240fps and Vid4 Dataset

 # Contents
 0. [Introduction](#Introduction)